libAtoms/QUIP/Tools/quippy/doc/adaptive-qmmm-step3.rst

     E            9.0  376.965040     0.08435      5.0107      -30.67    (-0.07)
     E           10.0  344.184506     0.08436      5.0119      -30.69    (-0.08)

-At the end of the extrapolation, it's time for a QM forcer evaluation and another fit.
+At the end of the extrapolation, it's time for a QM force evaluation and another fit.
 Now the force errors are a little larger, but the fit is still very good::

     Optimising 1484 adjustable parameters